MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 **External storage and other components:**

-**[Azure Key Vault](https://azure.microsoft.com/services/key-vault)** stores and manages security keys for AKS services.
+**[Azure Key Vault](https://azure.microsoft.com/services/key-vault)** service for securely storing and accessing secrets, such as API keys, passwords, and certificates.

-**[Azure Container Registry](https://azure.microsoft.com/services/container-registry)** stores private container images that can be run in the AKS cluster.
-AKS authenticates with Container Registry using its Azure AD managed identity.
+**[Azure Container Registry](https://azure.microsoft.com/services/container-registry)** stores private container images.
 You can also use other container registries like Docker Hub.

 **[Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db)** stores data using the open-source [Azure Cosmos DB API for MongoDB](/azure/cosmos-db/mongodb-introduction).
 Microservices are typically stateless and write their state to external data stores.
 Azure Cosmos DB is a NoSQL database with open-source APIs for MongoDB and Cassandra.